Athlon007/Leomard/README.md

 This app is free and open source, is not affiliated with Lemmy or its developers, and it is developed in my free time.
 Please note that this app is still in early development, so bugs and issues are to be expected.

+### Why the name?

+- Leopard, but with an M, because it's a Lemmy client (the app icon is a leopard)
+- Leopards are larger than lemmings
+- Cats are cool

 ## Requirements

 - macOS 13.1 Ventura or later